Q & A Library

 I heard that "chia" is a good source of omega-3 fatty acids, but I don't know what it is, where to get it or what to do with it.
 Can you enlighten me?

-Chia is an edible seed that comes from the desert plant Salvia hispanica, a member of the mint family that grows abundantly in southern Mexico.
-You may have seen chia sprouts growing on the novelty planters called Chia Pets, but historically, the seeds have been the most important part of the plant.
+Nutritious and easy to prepare, chia is an edible seed that comes from the desert plant Salvia hispanica, a member of the mint family that grows abundantly in southern Mexico.
+You may have seen chia sprouts growing on the novelty planters called Chia Pets, but historically, chia seeds have been the most important part of the plant.
 In pre-Columbian times they were a main component of the Aztec and Mayan diets and were the basic survival ration of Aztec warriors.
-I've read that one tablespoon was believed to sustain an individual for 24 hours.
-The Aztecs also used chia medicinally to stimulate saliva flow and to relieve joint pain and sore skin.
+I've read that one tablespoon of chia seeds was believed to sustain an individual for 24 hours.
+The Aztecs recognized the medicinal benefits of chia, using it to stimulate saliva flow and to relieve joint pain and sore skin.

-Chia is very rich in omega-3 fatty acids, even more so than flax seeds.
-And it has another advantage over flax: chia is so rich in antioxidants that the seeds don't deteriorate and can be stored for long periods without becoming rancid.
+Chia seeds are very rich in omega-3 fatty acids, even more so than flax seeds.
+And chia has another advantage over flax: chia is so rich in antioxidants that chia seeds don't deteriorate and can be stored for long periods without becoming rancid.
 And, unlike flax, they do not have to be ground to make their nutrients available to the body.
-Chia seeds also provide fiber (25 grams give you 6.9 grams of fiber) as well as calcium, phosphorus, magnesium, manganese, copper, iron, molybdenum, niacin, and zinc.
+Here are some other chia seed nutrition facts: Chia seeds provide fiber (25 grams give you 6.9 grams of fiber) as well as calcium, phosphorus, magnesium, manganese, copper, iron, molybdenum, niacin, and zinc.

 Andrew Weil, M.D.